 Parabens, Phthalates, Gluten, Allergens, Sulfates, Bis Phenol A, BHA, BHT, Specific Elemental Impurities and more…

-How can CPT assist you with planning and testing in support of “Free-of” claims that you choose to make for your product, container or service?
+How can CPTSM assist you with planning and testing in support of “Free-of” claims that you choose to make for your product, container or service?

 Our in-house experts are ready to offer guidance in determining the proper testing scheme in support of the “Free-of” claim you choose to make.
 Give us a call, even if you only wish to learn more about the regulatory landscape for making these claims.

 CPTSM maintains state-of-the-art Analytical, Microbiological, Clinical, Photobiology and In Vitro Toxicology laboratories, all at a high level of regulatory compliance and at your immediate disposal for determining the quality, safety, stability and efficacy of your products.